 Pupil Personnel Services, under the direction of Heather Borges, Director of Pupil Personnel Services, provides a wide range of support services for the Stratford School System.
 These services are delivered through the following departments and programs: Special Education; Pupil Services; Health Services; Early Learning Services; Alternative Learning Program Honoring Achievement (ALPHA); The Strive Program, The STEPS Program and Homebound Instruction.
-Ms. Borges is assisted by Kate Ceriello, Coordinator of Special Education, Karen Proto, Coordinator of Pupil Personnel Services, Jennifer Alves, Coordinator of Pupil Personnel Services A.L.P.H.A., Kathryn Mascia, Department Head for Alternative Services, and Jessica Alexander, Department Head for Special Education.
+Ms. Borges is assisted by Kate Ceriello, Coordinator of Special Education, Jessica Alexander, Coordinator of Special Education, Jennifer Alves, Coordinator of Special Education/Preschool, A.L.P.H.A., Kathryn Mascia, Department Head for Alternative Services, and Samantha Aurelia, Supervisor for Out-of-District Placement.

 A Message from the Director